vhuang5564/scheduler/README.md

 1. Fork and clone this api repository and follow the instructions to set up the api server https://github.com/vhuang5564/scheduler-api
 2. Fork this repository, then clone your fork of this repository.
 3. Install dependencies using the `npm install` command.
+4. Start api server in another terminal using `npm start` command.
+The app will be served at <http://localhost:8001/>.
-4. Start the web server using the `npm run start` command.
+5. Start the web server using the `npm start` command.
 The app will be served at <http://localhost:8000/>.

 ## Dependencies